 - an excessively high volume of contact

-- repeatedly changing the substance of a complaint, or request for service, thereby preventing us from resolving the issue or issues, and
+- repeatedly changing the substance of a complaint or request for service, thereby preventing us from resolving the issue or issues

-- unreasonably complaining to us about matters that are not Guinness’s responsibility.
+- unreasonably complaining to us about matters that are not our responsibility.

-How we respond to unreasonable behaviour depends on the nature and extent of it.
-When we do this, we will aim to bring the unreasonable behaviour to an end and protect our employees.
+How we respond to unacceptable behaviour depends on the nature and extent of it.
+When we do respond we will aim to bring the unacceptable behaviour to an end and protect our employees.

 We recognise that sometimes there are health or welfare reasons which have contributed to a customer behaving in a particular way.
 We will try to ascertain whether this is the case and work with them to provide additional support wherever we can.

-On rare occasions, bringing the unreasonable behaviour to an end may include restricting the method or frequency of contact.
-This could include taking legal action and / or reporting the action to the police.
+On rare occasions, bringing the unacceptable behaviour to an end may include restricting the method or frequency of contact.
+This could include taking legal action and/or reporting the action to the police.
 We call this a contact restriction.

 Customer appeals and review periods